HmzNasry/ollama_voice_assistant/README.md

 pip install -U openai-whisper
 ```

 *Note:* Whisper’s models can require significant memory.
-The script uses the medium model by default.
+The script uses the medium model by default. ⚠️The script runs whisper on CPU to conserve memory for the ollama model⚠️

 ---